simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 “That ax in your back says differently,” smirked the serial killer.
 “Hey narrator, you tell her.”

 Judith Krantz was totally dead.
-She lay in a growing puddle of blood on the living room floor.
+She died three days ago, in fact.
+Her body lay in a large puddle of dried blood on the living room floor.
 She definitely was not standing in the window carrying on a conversation with her murderer.

 _Oh, stuff it, Narrator_, she thought, as she stood at the window.